adamdimeski/hydroIOT/README.md

 Technologies used:
  - NGROK for reverse tunneling to address http://hydro.comus.dynu.net
  - Python script using GPIOzero for controlling hardware components
- - NodeJS server usign express to serve a static web page to the client
+ - NodeJS server using express to serve a static web page to the client
  - JQuery to create web app on client's web browser
  - Redis is used as a messaging system between the express server and the python script
  - Bootstrap to style the web app